LoopKit/loopdocs/docs/faqs/update-faqs.md

 Updating the *Loop* app is the same idea as what happens to your other apps on your iPhone when you update them from the App Store on the phone.
 A newer version of the same app appears on the phone, simply updating-in-place the same the *Loop* app you were using with an updated version.

 * Do **NOT** delete your current app from your phone - even if it says "Loop is No Longer Available" or "Loop Beta has Expired"
-* There are files stored on your phone that will be read in as soon as the new *Loop* app app is installed
+* There are files stored on your phone that will be read in as soon as the new *Loop* app is installed
 * If you deleted your app, then you have to enter all your settings again
     * This is a good time to configure your phone to avoid accidental deletion
     * Do an internet search like this: "iOS 15.4 prevent app deletion" where you use your current phone iOS version number and follow the instructions